rostro36/Notes/Big Data/Week 11/11_readings.md

 - function items
 Sequences are always flat, unnested automatically and maybe empty.

-If there is no match to the queried structure (e.g. the object has no field, where a filter should be applied) then there is nothing returned from that object, but the query can applied to other objects.
+If there is no match to the queried structure (e.g. the object has no field, where a filter should be applied) then there is nothing returned from that object, but the query can be applied to other objects.

 FLOWR stands for:
 - For